 Give It Time: eBay Is a Marathon Not a Sprint

 New eBay sellers often throw in the towel when their items don't sell right away.

 The 7-day auction is simply an arbitrary number of days to have a product for sale.
 Try 30-day listings for a few months and give buyers time to find your listing.
 The right buyer may not see your item in 7 days, so leave the item listed for a while.
 List a variety of different kinds of items.
-You will learn what kinds of items you like working with, and those you don't.
-It takes time to learn how and what to sell on eBay that is a good fit.
-Take your time and find what works for you.
+You will learn what kinds of items you like working with and those you don't.
+It takes time to learn how and what to sell on eBay.
+Take your time and find what works best for you.